sapio-lang/sapio/docs/DEVELOPMENT.md

 These are guest execution limits, not a wall-clock deadline or a process memory limit.
 Native compilation, host serialization/schema work and emulator I/O are outside instruction metering.
+Emulator I/O has its own request deadlines below.
 Wasmer may reserve substantially more virtual address space than the accessible linear-memory limit.
 Evaluate those costs before exposing compilation as a service.